 Content Removal ► 5- 7 business days

-Online Customer Review Management ► 7 – 14 days
+Online Customer Review Management ► 1-6 months or longer

-Here at Netreputation, the average online reputation management solution can take as soon as a month and as long as a year.
-The timeframe solely depends on the amount of “clean up” work or crisis mitigation will be needed.
-You must restore the damaged sectors of your reputation before you can make amends anywhere.
+At Netreputation, the average online reputation management solution can take anywhere from a month to a year or more.
+What ORM takes depends mainly on the amount of “clean up” or crisis mitigation you need.
+After all, you must fix your reputation before you can make a serious effort to build it.

-There are several factors that determine the length of any online reputation management (ORM) campaign.
-Until you know them, you’re probably overlooking the work that goes into enhancing online opinions.
+There are several factors that determine the length of your online reputation management (ORM) campaign.
+Until you know them, it may be hard to understand the work that goes into repairing your online image.

-Here’s an approximate timeline demonstrating how long an ORM campaign may take based on how much work has to be completed:
+Here’s a timeline demonstrating how long an ORM campaign can take based on the work needed:

-Developing a positive reputation from nothing takes patience and lots of time.
-However, it’s still easier than countering negative content that’s ranking high.
+Developing a positive reputation from nothing takes patience, and a lot of time.
+Yet, it’s still easier than countering negative content that’s ranking high in search.

 Factoring in Industry Competition

-Google’s priority would be to showcase the most applicable and high-quality search results for every single desired keyword.
-It utilizes over 200 ranking variables to determine the quality and relativity of a particular webpage.
+Google’s focus is to provide searchers high-quality search results that directly address their query.
+It utilizes over 200 variables to determine the quality and relativity of each link showing up in search.

-The linking profile of a website is just one of Google’s ranking factors when determining where to rank content.
-When other large qualities and dependable sites link to your articles, Google believes that this vote of confidence.
-The more you get the higher your “trust flow” is in the eyes of Google, Bing, and Yahoo.
-That is the reason why having a variety of high-quality backlinks pointing to your website.
+When other trusted sites and pages link to your content, Google treats it as vote of confidence.
+The more links you get, the higher your “trust flow” is in the eyes of Google.
+That is why having a variety of high-quality backlinks pointing to your website is essential.

-Once you do receive a connection from a top authority website, there is no guarantee if Google will index it.
-Especially if you are tackling a highly competitive keyword, the harder the keyword difficulty, the more time it will take before Google alters its search results.
+And once you connect with a top authority site, there is no guarantee Google will index it.
+This is especially true if go after a competitive keyword: the harder the keyword difficulty, the more time it takes before Google updates the search results.

 Brand Story Telling with Content Marketing

-A fantastic content advertising approach tells a compelling narrative.
-The dilemma is, is that brands participating in reputation management ordinarily have an issue with their current story.
+An effective content advertising approach usually tells a compelling narrative.
+The dilemma is this: brands participating in reputation management generally have an issue creating that story.

-Recall: The best thing a new company can do would be to invest in internal marketing, bloggers, and journalists who wish to discuss and create content about you regularly.
+Remember: the best thing you can do online is to invest in internal marketing and reputation pros who wish to discuss and create content about you regularly.

 Another advantage is that websites with superior content may even make it to the top of the search engine with less traffic when compared to their opponents.
-This is because websites that have been around longer or a website with a stronger linking profile will surpass your website 9/10 times.
+This is because websites with a stronger linking profile will outrank your website more times than not.

 Controlled Digital Assets & Social Profiles

-Apart from your own website and/or blog, there are many important online platforms where you need to uphold or improve your brand name.
-If you don’t already have well-managed and populated profiles on Facebook, Twitter, Instagram, Google+, LinkedIn, Pinterest, you’ll need to reinvest some time into building them.
+Apart from your own website, there are many important platforms needed to uphold or improve your brand name.
+If you don’t already have well-managed profiles on Facebook, Twitter, Instagram, and LinkedIn, you’ll need to reinvest some time into building them.

-Google is a double-edged sword, for this reason, it is imperative that you focus on improving your online reputation before its too late.
+Google is a double-edged sword.
+For this reason, it is critical that you focus on improving your online reputation before it’s too late.

 Influencer Marketing & Search Engine Optimization Outreach

-Finding these influencers on board with your ORM plan can accelerate your progress and help you attain superior results quicker.
+Finding these influencers on board with your ORM plan can speed up your progress and get you better results faster.